rheber/ghf/README.md

 1. Rename ghf.sample.json to ghf.json.
 1. Place the file anywhere in your current directory or system path.
 1. Modify the values inside the file.

+## Type Checking

+If you've installed mypy, you can perform type checking by running `python -m mypy ghf.py`.